pouriashahmiri/pouriashahmiri.github.io/_pages/about.md

 layout: about
 title: about
 permalink:
-subtitle:PhD student in Operations Research at The Ohio State University
+subtitle: PhD student in Operations Research at The Ohio State University
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: